minnojs/minno-quest/docs/basics/create.md

 ]);
 ```

-This will tell piQuest to first activate page 1 and then activate page 2.
+This will tell miQuest to first activate page 1 and then activate page 2.
 The sequence works in a similar way for all of our tasks, just add in objects and they'll be activated one after another.

 Of course a simple sequential sequence is rarely what you'll need.
 All sequences support some powerful tools for enriching the way your sequence works.
 These are described in detail in the [sequencer section](sequencer.html), here we'll only touch on some basic randomization (using the mixer) and abstraction (using inheritance).